yitzhakbg/heartbt/econtent/networking/ComputingsDarkMatter.md

 # bannerfill = false
 +++
 # Supercomputing Everywhere
+What do Mobile Edge Computing, Supercomputing&nbsp;at&nbsp;the&nbsp;Edge, NFV, Fog&nbsp;Computing, Cisco&nbsp;IOx and the dozens of about&#8209;to&#8209;pop&#8209;up new buzzwords have in common?
+A: They're about brainpowering the network in one way or another, since networking by its very essence is a dumb transport realm disengaged from computing
 ## Pooled Computing
-What do Mobile Edge Computing, Supercomputing&nbsp;at&nbsp;the&nbsp;Edge, NFV, Fog&nbsp;Computing, Cisco&nbsp;IOx and the dozens of about&#8209;to&#8209;pop&#8209;up new buzzwords have in common?
-A: They're about brainpowering the network in one way or another, as networking by its very essence was a dumb transport realm disengaged from computing since its inception.

-The bulk of the world's computing power will soon be in the &nbsp;Internet&nbsp;of&nbsp;Things' *things* and in mobile&nbsp;devices if it isn't already.
+The bulk of the world's computing power is already or will soon be in the &nbsp;Internet&nbsp;of&nbsp;Things' *things* and in mobile&nbsp;devices.
 Those *things* and mobile&nbsp;devices can do more by pooling their computing and networking resources between themselves without the Internet than with it, giving rise to the yearned&#8209;for fused networking/computing realm.
 And the good news is that can evolve freely, relieved of constricting protocol constraints.
 All&#8209;pervasive computing&nbsp;networks live peacefully with the Internet which it will ultimately encompass as personal computing did to mainframe computing half a century ago.

 [Supercomputing at the Edge](http://www.newelectronics.co.uk/article-images/75265/P27-28.pdf), like Mobile&#8209;Edge&#8209;Computing is about augmenting base stations with computational hardware in order to provide local data&nbsp;center&#8209;like processing, an important first step,